Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Proposed Method

-where the function $f_c(\cdot)$ denotes the composite function, and the term $\bm{\phi}=\{\phi_1,...,\phi_K\}$ is a mixing parameter denoting the portion of each sample $x_k$ on the composite sample $x_c$.
-We note that it is a generalization of the popular image-mixing augmentations, \chaaaaai{ CutMix \cite{yun2019cutmix} and Mixup \cite{zhang2017mixup}} using two images, to $K$-image case.
-Specifically, for the Mixup case \chaaaaai{which we name as \textit{DMixup}}, the function $f_c(\cdot)$ is defined by the weighted summation as:
+where the function $f_c(\cdot)$ \yjr{denotes} the composite function, and the term $\bm{\phi}=\{\phi_1,...,\phi_K\}$ is a mixing parameter denoting the portion of each sample $x_k$ on the composite sample $x_c$. \chaaccess{Note that Equation (\ref{eq:composite}) can be considered as the general form of the popular image-mixing augmentations, such as \chaaaaai{ CutMix \cite{yun2019cutmix} and Mixup \cite{zhang2017mixup}} \yjr{which mix only two images.} Specifically, in the case of Mixup (denoted as \textit{DMixup})} the function $f_c(\cdot)$ is defined by the weighted summation as follows: